InScight-Magazine/InScight-Magazine.github.io/_posts/Issue6/2025-06-25-interviewAAN.md

 {: .interview-answer }
 SS: Okay, and you are around Pune?

-AAN:  No, my hometown is in Belgaum, which is on the border of Marathi and Karnataka.
+AAN:  No, my hometown is in Belgium, which is on the border of Maharashtra and Karnataka.
 {: .interview-answer }
 SS:  Okay.